Are root canals or implants more expensive?

-The idea of an Apico is to cut the bottom of the root off and apply a filling to better seal to the bottom of the failing root.
+The idea of an apicoectomy is to cut the bottom of the root off and apply a filling to better seal to the bottom of the failing root.
 The idea is to better prevent bacteria from leaking out of the bottom of your tooth.
 A tooth is porous, so bacteria in the tooth is probably leaking everywhere.
 The Root bottom may be the biggest hole, but…This procedure will likely again not last too long and has lower success rates.
 Probably throwing good money at bad money.

 A Root canal will cost between $800 and $2000 depending on what tooth it is and who does the root canal.
 A root canal will typically take 45 minutes to 2 hours in the dental chair over 1-2 visits.
 At a later visit (best done within 2 weeks of the root canal) you will need a filling in the top part of the tooth called a “build up” and a crown.
 If the crown and filling are not done in a timely fashion, the tooth will crack and break and the tooth will be lost.
 On the average root canals will last 5 – 10 years depending on what standard for “working” is being applied.
-I find that most root canals when evaluated with a high quality 3D Xray show signs of bone loss.
+I find that many root canals when evaluated with a high quality 3D Xray show signs of bone loss.
 Most X rays are 2D and are not able to detect bone loss around root canals as well.
 A 3D xray called a cone beam CBCT is necessary to fully evaluate a root canal tooth.